pslucas0212/rhel-sca-subscriptionmanager/README.md

 - With SCA enabled, you no longer can view in the Red Hat Customer Portal subscription section the consumption of particluar add-ons used with your RHEL instances.
 You can see which Repos are attached to a particular instance.
 If you want to see the consumption of a particular add-on like the Extended Life Cycle subscription, you can attach that specific subscription to a RHEL instance.

+- Note: Even if you are not attaching a subscription to a Red Hat Software product, you are required to have an active subscription for every instance of that product even if the product is in Extended Phase Lifecycle.
+If you are running RHEL 4 or 5 along with any other current versions of RHEL, you are required to have active subscriptions to cover all those instances of RHEL.

 - Insights is great tool for seeing and managing RHEL content, and automaticaly patching and remediating your RHEL instances.
 Insights works with RHEL 6.4+, 7.0+ and 8.0+.
 I would recommend enabling Insights regardless of your content subscription strategy.

 ### Enable SCA on your Red Hat customer portal account